Abizern/hblog/content/posts/2010-10-08-dvcs-at-lidg.markdown

 ---
-title: DVCS at LiDG
+title: "DVCS at LiDG"
-description: I gave a short talk to the London iOS Developer Group, here at the slides.
+description: "I gave a short talk to the London iOS Developer Group, here are the slides."
+date: "2010-10-08"
-tags: git
+tags: ["git", "dvcs"]
+aliases: [ "/2010/10/08/dvcs-at-lidg/" ]
 ---

 I gave a short presentation to the London iPhone Developer Group at the Apple